joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 HYKER takes a strike at securing the data in a system, as opposed to securing the infrastrucure.
 HYKER separates the access control of data from the process of sending it.
 A HYKER message does not have an explicit addressee.
 There is no recipient, and nobody can decrypt it.
 Instead of encrypting for a known receiver, the message is tagged with metadata of how to aquire the key.
 It is then up to a comsuming party to request access to the decrypting key.

-This makes the system highly suitable for pub-sub systems, especially when you have multiple parties involved, or the data is stored, or people come and go.
+This makes the system highly suitable for pub-sub systems, especially when you have multiple parties involved, or the data is stored over time, or people in the sysem come and go.

 This is all done using __end-to-end__ encryption, protecting the data in an ubroken chain from producer to consumer.
 There is no central storage of decryption keys.
 The important thing is that sensitive data does not touch any part of a system it does not need to.